Our brains are not terribly good at determining distances.

 In astronomy it’s even harder.
 Objects in the sky tend to be pretty far away.
 But over the years we’ve gotten pretty good at it, and we can measure the distances to stars surprisingly well.

-The photo above, taken by master astrophotographer Rogelio Bernal Andreo, shows a pretty nice-size chunk of the sky.
+The photo below, taken by master astrophotographer Rogelio Bernal Andreo, shows a pretty nice-size chunk of the sky.
 It’s about 5° across (10 times wider than the full Moon) and shows the lower part of Taurus, the bull.
 This constellation has an almost iconic V shape, seen as the horns of the bull.
 This photo covers the lower spur of the V.

 A lot of the stars in the shot are at about the same distance from us.
 That’s because the horns of the bull are also mostly stars that are physically associated with each other, part of a cluster called the Hyades.
 These stars were all born around a half billion years ago or so, and lie at a distance of 150 light-years from Earth.

 That’s pretty close as galactic objects go—our galaxy is 100,000 light-years across!
 So this cluster is our close neighbor.
-Incidentally, astronomers recently found a Neptune-size planet orbiting a low mass star in the Hyades, so that's cool too.
+Incidentally, astronomers recently found a Neptune-size planet orbiting a low-mass star in the Hyades, so that's cool too.

 However, not all the stars you see in that photo are actually members of the cluster.
 The brightest star in the picture is Aldebaran, and it is one of the few loners; it’s only 65 or so light-years from us, much closer than the Hyades!
 That’s one reason it looks so much brighter.